 Transition Disk Database

 The Transition Disk Database (TDD) is an aggregation of transition disk morphology and properties.
 I presented the results of this literature review at the 235th meeting of the American Astronomical Society (see my “betterposter” design here).

 Very Low Mass Variability

 I observed very low mass (VLM) stars using the Half-Degree-Imager on the WIYN 0.9m telescope atop Kitt Peak National Observatory on the Tohono O’odham Nation.
-I presented some of this research with my collaborator Lena Treiber to the Five College Astronomy Department (who paid for my trip to KPNO), you can see our poster and some very beautiful images of the Taurus star forming cloud below.
+I presented some of this research with my collaborator Lena Treiber to the Five College Astronomy Department (who paid for my trip to KPNO).
+You can see our poster and some very beautiful images of the Taurus star forming cloud below.
 I kept an online journal during the spring semester, which you can read here.

-Teaching Assistance and Star Clusters
+Teachers Assistant work and Star Clusters

 I worked as a TA for many of the astronomy course offerings at Amherst College (ASTR 112: Alien Worlds, ASTR 337: Observational Techniques I, and ASTR 341: Obs.
 Tech.
 II).
 I set up and operated the 11in Cassegrain telescopes atop the New Science Center’s observatory, working under one of the coolest people I know, Sarah Betti.
 We’ve gotten some pretty good data, given local weather conditions and elevation, which I’ve used to fit isochrones to open clusters.